What is ROIC?

 For investors in the public markets, the metric is frequently used to screen for potential investments, not just for retail investors but for institutional investors such as hedge funds — especially funds utilizing long-only, value-oriented strategies.

-Warren Buffett on Economic Moats (Source: 2007 Berkshire Hathaway Shareholder Letter)
+Warren Buffett Quote on Economic Moats (Source: 2007 Berkshire Hathaway Shareholder Letter)

 Finding public companies in the stock market with an actual “moat” and consistently above-market ROICs is, without a doubt, easier said than done, but one that can yield high investment returns.

-The reason that the ROIC concept tends to be prioritized by value investors is that the majority of investors purchase shares under the mindset of a long-term holding period.
+The reason the ROIC concept tends to be prioritized by value investors is that most investors purchase shares under the mindset of a long-term holding period.

 ROIC vs. WACC: What is the Difference?